-- The accounts of the Society should be made available for auditing by a member of the University Staff and submitted to the Union Student Services Team/Development Team when requested, and at least once per annum.
+- The accounts of the Society should be made available for auditing by a member of the University Staff and submitted to the Union Societies Network/Development Team when requested, and at least once per annum.

 - All financial arrangements must be made in accordance with current instructions to Society Treasurers, as set down by the Societies Executive.

 - The Union Development Team shall be empowered to issue financial instructions on behalf of the Society if: The Society folds with outstanding financial affairs, or Change of mandate forms are not completed, and the previous Committee are out of reasonable contact, or Financial irregularities are found.